1107-itssamyak/Typing-game/README.md

 ## FUTURE PLANS

 I have been planning to use dictionary API, so the user can enjoy more random and frequently new words, and can have fun typing them.
-Also there are several new features that one can think of like Error dedection when the user is typing, more advanced settings, which includes Word Capitalisation, Sentence Racing Game, and many more.
+Also there are several new features that one can think of like Error dedection when the user is typing, more advanced settings, which includes Word Capitalisation, Sentence Racing Game, leaderboard of highest game scores created by several game players and many more.
 I plan on adding them all in the game so that the user can enjoy randomness of events in the game.

 ## IMAGES FOR THE GAME